 - Are you sure your data isn’t out of date?

-After all, both the situation in the market and the behaviour of customers could change since we’ve started to collect the necessary information.
+After all, both the market situation and customer behavior could have changed since we started collecting the necessary information.
 All the data should be verified.

 Point 3.
 You got a properly built data set.
 What is next?

 What has changed from the previous step?
-You now have a new starting point, but you have the same indicators (metrics), that we will continue to improve.
+You now have a new starting point, but you still have the same indicators (metrics) that we will continue to improve.

-You should not expect that the customer’s behaviour won’t change.
-The external environment and market will also be inevitably changing.
-Any model will need to receive new data and be regularly updated.
-At this stage, you will need a set of metrics to control the model’s quality.
-It is very important to keep in mind the following:
+You should not expect that the customer’s behavior will remain unchanged.
+The external environment and market will inevitably undergo changes.
+Therefore, any model will require new data and regular updates.
+At this stage, you will need a set of metrics to monitor the quality of the model.
+It is crucial to keep the following in mind:

-1) It is enough to retrain the model on new data to make sure the quality of work will remain at an acceptable level.
+- Retraining the model on new data is sufficient to ensure that the quality of work remains at an acceptable level.
 Let’s continue maintaining this model.

 Machine learning is constantly expanding its capabilities.
 Every day you can hear about the automation of a new process in another industry that was not possible before.

-- Remember that the process does not end with the first working model, this is just the beginning;
+- Remember, the journey doesn’t end with the first working model; it’s just the beginning.

 - Even successful components need vigilance and improvement.